BeautifulMath/WSI_CIN/README.md

 AS prediction scores were predicted at the tile-level by feeding individual tile features into trained MLP models.
 Patches were categorized based on a tile-level AS prediction score difference of 0.1 units.

+(red labels are neoplastic cells, blue labels are connective tissue cells, green labels are inflammatory cells, orange labels are non-neoplastic cells, and yellow labels are necrotic cells.)

 **Folder Structures**
 ```bash
 ├── tile